rwblokzijl/Msc-thesis-EuroToken/thesis.md

 In [@FWSP] Brouwer presents a method of distributing blocks to a randomly and fairly selected list of witnesses that would probabilistically detect any conflicting block before the receiver would accept them.
-In [@Broadcast] Guerraoui et. al present a more theoretical method of block broadcast.
+In [@Broadcast] Guerraoui Et.
+Al present a more theoretical method of block broadcast.
 These might be good candidates for future research.
 However since these solutions are inherently probabilistic, there is no hard guarantee that any double-spend will be detected in time.